Age of Discovery: Barentsz' Arctic exploration

 On 5 June 1594, Dutch cartographer Willem Barentsz departed from Texel in a fleet of three ships to enter the Kara Sea, with the hopes of finding the Northeast Passage above Siberia.
 At Williams Island the crew encountered a polar bear for the first time.
 They managed to bring it on board, but the bear rampaged and was killed.
 Barentsz reached the west coast of Novaya Zemlya and followed it northward, before being forced to turn back in the face of large icebergs.

 The following year, Prince Maurice of Orange named him chief pilot of a new expedition of six ships, loaded with merchant wares that the Dutch hoped to trade with China.
 The party came across Samoyed "wild men" but eventually turned back upon discovering the Kara Sea frozen.
 In 1596, the States-General offered a high reward for anybody who successfully navigated the Northeast Passage.
 The Town Council of Amsterdam purchased and outfitted two small ships, captained by Jan Rijp and Jacob van Heemskerk, to search for the elusive channel, under the command of Barents.
-They set off on May, and on June discovered Bear Island and Spitsbergen, sighting its northwest coast.
+They set off in May, and in June discovered Bear Island and Spitsbergen, sighting its northwest coast.
 They saw a large bay, later called Raudfjorden and entered Magdalenefjorden, which they named Tusk Bay, sailing into the northern entrance of Forlandsundet, which they called Keerwyck, but were forced to turn back because of a shoal.
-On 28 June they rounded the northern point of Prins Karls Forland, which they named Vogelhoek, on account of the large number of birds, and sailed south, passing Isfjorden and Bellsund, which were labelled on Barentsz's chart as Grooten Inwyck and Inwyck.
+On 28 June they rounded the northern point of Prins Karls Forland, which they named Vogelhoek, on account of a large number of birds, and sailed south, passing Isfjorden and Bellsund, which were labelled on Barentsz's chart as Grooten Inwyck and Inwyck.